1993 Atlantic hurricane season: Tropical Depression Ten

 Tropical Depression Ten developed about 185 mi southeast of Bermuda at 18:00 UTC on September 29.
 Initially, convection associated with the depression was confined to north and east of the center.
 The depression was difficult to track, though wind observations in Bermuda suggested that it passed just north of the island between 0300 and 07:00 UTC on September 30.
 Although no intensification was predicted, the National Hurricane Center noted that interaction with the approaching cold front could result in baroclinic strengthening.
 The depression did not organize further and merged with the cold front at 00:00 UTC on October 1.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 1993.
-This was the same list used for the 1987 season.
+This was the same list used for the 1987 season as no names were retired from that year.
 No names were retired following the season, so the list was used again for the 1999 season.